Frequently Asked Questions

 • For qualifying matters, Edelstein Law works on contingency.
 That means there is no attorney fee unless the firm obtains compensation.
 Many firms advance common case costs and then address reimbursement through the recovery if the case succeeds.

 • No. A short factual summary is enough to begin.
-If you have incident reports, photos, medical paperwork, insurance information, witness names, and a short timeline, those items are helpful — but if they do not have everything, Edelstein Law can still begin with the basics.
+If you have incident reports, photos, medical records, insurance details, witness names, and a short timeline, that helps.
+If you do not have everything, Edelstein Law can still start with the basics.

 What to bring to a consultation